How to Plan a Day Trip from San Francisco to Muir Woods

 Before we get into how to visit this popular destination, a few quick tips.

-3. Pack snacks: Muir Woods Trading Company has a cafe with a pretty decent menu of sandwiches and snacks.
+3. Pack snacks: Within the park there is a cafe and gift shop called Muir Woods Trading Company that has a pretty decent menu of sandwiches and snacks.
 But I always like to bring my own to save time and money!

 4. Dress for cool temperatures: The temperature under the shade of the Redwoods rarely gets over 70 degrees.

-The best way to get from San Francisco to Muir Woods is to drive.
-From Union Square in downtown San Francisco, it’s an approximately 35-minute drive across the Golden Gate Bridge to Muir Woods.
+If you have your own car, the best way to get from San Francisco to Muir Woods is to drive.
+From Fisherman’s Wharf it’s a scenic drive across the Golden Gate Bridge, through Mt.
+Tamalpais to Muir Woods.
+The drive should take about 40 minutes.

 On the weekends, expect traffic as you drive through Tamalpais Homestead, especially in the early afternoon as people are heading this direction for the variety of outdoor activities in the area.